top of page

 Crisis grant applications can be made at any time across the calendar year.

-Education and Local Community applications should be made a minimum of 2 weeks prior to the Trustee Board meeting dates which are which are held on the second Tuesday in March, June, September and December.
+Education and Local Community applications should be made a minimum of 2 weeks prior to the Trustee Board meeting dates which are held on the second Tuesday in March, June, September and December.

 Twyford high st.jpeg